You don’t need to sit still and fidget through a lengthy meditation session to feel calm and at ease!

 These 1 minute mindfulness exercises will surely bring you calm and peace when needed.

 The best thing is, you can do these anytime, anywhere – in fact, pretty much all mindfulness practices can be done that way.

-The key to mindfulness is putting all your focus on the one thing that’s happening at this moment but not making it mean anything.
+The key to mindfulness is putting all your focus on the one thing happening now but not making it mean anything.

-You focus on sensations and experiences rather than imaginary things.
-It’s all about tuning into what’s real right now for you – in the physical world that is.
+You focus on sensations and experiences rather than fictional things.
+It’s all about tuning into what’s real right now for you – in the physical world, that is.

 1 minute mindfulness exercises

 I want to explain that sitting for a full meditation session is unnecessary if that’s not your thing.